About The Warrior's Way

 I also recognized that the mass of people do indeed think in a self-limiting way.

-I identified seven distinct processes.
+Seven distinct processes were identified.
 From these discoveries, I began to create my course.

-I set the goal: to find a way to teach my insight to climbers.
+A goal was set: find a way to teach these insights to climbers.

 After reading and listening to overwhelming amounts of information I felt I was drowning in it.
 I needed some guide for my material.
 I received an insight early one morning as I was waking up.